wviechtb/r-user-group/blog.md

 permalink: /blog/
 ---

+### 2025-04-11: General Update

+While meetings are currently only held very sporadically, we are exploring the possibilities for hosting more workshops (since the [lavaan workshop](workshop_2024_lavaan.md) last year was well-received/attended).
+However, if there is interest in restarting the regular meetings, do get in touch to discuss possible dates and options.
+We have also decided to move away from Slack for internal communications.
+Instead, we are now using a [Matrix](https://matrix.org) room.
+If you would like to join the conversation, contact Wolfgang at <wolfgang.viechtbauer (at) maastrichtuniversity.nl>.

 ### 2024-09-18: General Update

 In the Spring, we held a few meetings on various topics and also ran a workshop on latent variable modeling with the [lavaan](https://lavaan.ugent.be) package, which was taught by Yves Rosseel (the author of the lavaan package) from Ghent University.
 The workshop was a great success and was well attended with over 36 participants.